Lee Evans (American football): Buffalo Bills

 In a 2007 game against the New York Jets, Evans wrestled a long pass away from Jets rookie cornerback Darrelle Revis, which resulted in an 85-yard touchdown reception to clinch the game for the Bills as they won 13–3.

 Evans underwent minor shoulder surgery in the 2008 offseason.
 Coach Dick Jauron stated that the shoulder had been bothering Evans for the previous two years.
 The offseason surgery did not seem to slow Evans down in the 2008 season as he recorded his second 1,000 yards receiving season with 63 receptions, 1,017 yards, and three touchdowns, including an 87-yard score from Losman, who had since been relegated to the backup for Trent Edwards.
-Despite his strong play the Bills missed the postseason at 7-9.
+Despite his strong play the Bills missed the postseason at 7–9.
 The next two seasons were less successful for Evans, as his yardage and touchdown count regressed both years with Terrell Owens and later Stevie Johnson taking over Evans' role as Buffalo's top receiver.

 On December 12, 2010, Evans injured his ankle against the Cleveland Browns and was placed on injured reserve, which would be the last time he suited up for the Bills.
 Evans finished his Buffalo career with the third most receiving yards (5,934) and touchdowns (43) in franchise history, in addition to the fourth most receptions (377), which included six passes that each went for more than 70 yards.

 Baltimore Ravens

-On August 12, 2011, Evans was traded to the Baltimore Ravens for a 4th round pick in the 2012 NFL Draft.
+On August 12, 2011, Evans was traded to the Baltimore Ravens for a 4th round pick in the 2012 NFL draft.
 He missed a fair amount of the season with injuries.
 Evans played in 9 games, and finished the season with four receptions for 74 yards.
-In the AFC Championship Game, a pass was thrown to Evans in the end zone that if caught, would have likely secured a trip to the Super Bowl for the Ravens.
+In the AFC Championship Game, a pass was thrown to Evans in the end zone that if caught, would have likely secured a trip to Super Bowl XLVI for the Ravens.
 The football hit Evans in the hands, but was knocked out by New England Patriots cornerback Sterling Moore.
 Two plays later, Billy Cundiff missed a field goal that would have sent the game into overtime, and the Patriots won.

 Jacksonville Jaguars

 On April 15, 2012, Evans signed a one-year contract with the Jacksonville Jaguars.
-He was released on August 12, 2012.
+He was released on August 12.